 What to expect

 While seating in the departures area is described as comfortable, after security checkpoints close for the night, all passengers are restricted to the landside areas.
 Because the landside is essentially “open air,” with no seating, overnight sleeping at this airport means sleeping outdoors.
 If you do plan to sleep at this airport al fresco, bring earplugs/noise-cancelling headphones, as the closed airside reportedly blasts loud Hawaiian music through the night.
-If you have experiences with the airport, please write a review to help future travellers!
 For uninterrupted sleep, there are hotels within a quick shuttle ride of the airport.
-See Airport Hotels in the airport guide below.
+See the Airport Hotels section below or or read some traveller airport reviews for more tips

 Pay-per-use, Single Visit Passes & Lounge Memberships